Wall Street slips as Walmart helps pull S&P 500 toward another loss

-NEW YORK (AP) — U.S. stock indexes are edging lower on Thursday as Walmart drags Wall Street toward a fifth straight loss and hopes dim a bit for coming cuts to interest rates.

-The S&P 500 dipped 0.4% and was on track for a fifth straight modest loss since setting an all-time high last week.
-The Dow Jones Industrial Average was down 195 points, or 0.4%, as of noon Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 fell 0.4% and was on track for a fifth straight modest loss since setting an all-time high last week.
+The Dow Jones Industrial Average was down 137 points, or 0.3%, as of 2:41 p.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

 The moves were stronger in the bond market, where Treasury yields rose after a report forced Wall Street to scale back hopes that the Federal Reserve may soon deliver relief by cutting interest rates.